danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 Turns out, it is currently impossible to use named form of arguments for calls of functional types (such as lambdas).
 Therefore, if named form is impossible, it is meaningless to add argument labels for lambdas.

 Another approach would be to allow named form for lambdas, but it will require dealing with harder parsing stage due to the destructuring declaration.

+#### Remark: functions, methods and constructors?

+Perhaps one may want to include argument labels only to a subset of those mentioned here.
+Currently we have not found any specific reasons to ignore any of those, with exception of, possibly, constructors, as introduction of argument labels may lead to a slight confusion on what will count as a class member, and what will be used only in the constructor call in named form.

 ### Things to consider